Frequently Asked Questions

 About the Social Innovation Tournament

 The Social Innovation Tournament established by the EIB Institute is the flagship initiative of the Social Programme.
 The Tournament seeks to promote the generation of innovative ideas and identify/reward opportunities promising substantial societal benefits or demonstrating best practices with tangible, scalable outcomes.

 What is the structure of the Tournament?

 The Tournament runs in two rounds: proposals submitted by the deadline for submissions 4 March 2020, 23:59 CET will be screened and up to 15 finalists will proceed to the 2nd round.
-The finalists will be invited to present their proposals at a Final Event (to be held in Lisbon, Portugal on 8 October 2020) where the winners will be selected and prizes awarded.
+The finalists will be invited to present their proposals at a Final Event (to be held online on 8 October 2020) where the winners will be selected and prizes awarded.

 Does the Tournament target specific fields?